Neil Clarke (President)

 After 20 years in the trade, Dee decided to take a break and explore other career options, including retail, business administration, marketing and sales, and rediscovering her art and drawing.
 After a few years of moving between these fields, Dee decided to travel and operate a market stall of new age merchandise, natural therapy and making jewellery.

-Dee started volunteering for not-for-profit organisations 13 years ago at an animal refuge and then at one of the biggest folk music festivals in far north Queensland: Wallaby Creek Festival, volunteering in visual arts, helping to create installations and stalls areas.
-She has been the Festival's stalls coordinator the past 12 years and a committee member for 8 years, writing new policies and procedures for this not-for-profit organisation.
-Over the past two years she has also been the coordinator of the Palm Creek folk festival, focusing on her passions of art, culture and music.
+Dee started volunteering for not-for-profit organisations 13 years ago at an animal refuge and then at one of the biggest folk music festivals in far north Queensland – Wallaby Creek Festival, volunteering in visual arts, helping to create installations and stalls areas.
+She has been the Festival's Stalls Coordinator the past 12 years and a committee member for 8 years, writing new policies and procedures for this not-for-profit organisation.
+Over the past two years she has also been the coordinator of the Palm Creek Folk Festival, focusing on her passions of art, culture and music.

-Since the birth of her child in 2014, taking a break and focusing on motherhood has given Dee the inspiration for being creative: returning to pottery at Mission Arts in 2016 and attending 3 beginners workshops at Mission Arts Pottery.
+Since the birth of her child in 2014, taking a break and focusing on motherhood has given Dee the inspiration for being creative, returning to pottery at Mission Arts in 2016 and attending 3 beginners workshops at Mission Arts Pottery.
 In rediscovering her passion for the arts, Dee realised ceramics was a path she wanted to further explore.
 She started volunteering at Mission Arts in 2017 and is now on the current Mission Arts committee.

 Dee's passion for arts and the community is very strong and she believes everyone should be able to create and be given that opportunity.
 She is self taught and always experimenting with new ideas in playing with clay.
 She mainly handbuilds functional ware and her passion is sculptures inspired by where the Rainforest meets the Reef.
 Dee runs workshops in Clay Play and Adult beginners hand-building workshops.
-Clay is her passion and she never get bored of it as there are no limits in ceramics.
+Clay is her passion and she never gets bored of it as there are no limits in ceramics.